otterize/otterize-csi-spiffe-demo/README.md

       --create-namespace
     ```

-1. Deploy and approve issuer (this is due to disabling the auto-approver)
+1. Setup a self-signed issuer and generate your own signing CA. This signing CA will need to be manually approved as we disabled the automated approver in the previous step.

     ```bash
     kubectl apply -f issuer.yaml